Benjamin-Elon/Nhome_and_Geoforming_scripts/README.md

-This is more or less how I came up with the geoFormed Nhome.
-I keep an idea journal.
-This was a process of hundreds of ideas.
-Many long bike rides towing babies.
+I highly recommend keeping an idea journal to any person who enjoys creating.
+This was a process of hundreds of ideas, more than I could ever process without a process.
+Flow states are key for creativity and mandatory boredom is key to maximally creative flow states.
+Many long bike rides towing ye ole babies.

-So I had an idea last year.
-Use the incredible cooling power of squash leaves to cool structures leveraging the stack effect.
-I'd planted squash around a teepee, and also felt how much it cooled hot concrete.
+So I had an idea last year while I was setting up my plant nursery - use the incredible cooling power of squash leaves to cool structures, leveraging the stack effect.
+I previously planted squash around a teepee, and also felt how much those huge leaves cooled burning hot concrete.

 But the some time passed and I moved to Langley from Tzfat.
 Too busy to get started.

-Cloth covers for steel frame domes degrade quickly.
+I pike the idea of geodesic dome.
+So affordable and easy to set up.
+But covers for steel frame domes degrade quickly and aren't well insulating.

 What if we used a steel geodesic frame as a trellis to grow willow over the dome home making a greendome?
 And combine this with the squash and enhance using the strong stack effect of domed structures.
 Max cooling and totally free.

-I watch a video from pvc domes ( good stuff - functional, not aesthetic ), where they wrap a dome with screen and use Latex modified concrete ( LMC ) to form a super-thin shell dome for real cheap.
+I watched a video from pvc domes ( good stuff - functional, not aesthetic ), where they wrap a dome with screen and use Latex modified concrete ( LMC ) to form a super-thin shell dome for real cheap.
 Looks good.
 How could I make this better?

 Downsides: It isn't flexible, it isn't insulated, it isn't finished, and it isn't up to code.
 These are the tough parts.
 Must find solutions.
+I learn later that there are also issues with force transfer that make engineering difficult for existing thinshell structures.

 Learn the all the relevant building codes.
-Read the builders handbook.
+Then, read the BC builders handbook.
 Good enough.

 Research dome manufacuters.
 Now I understand the general challenges that come with existing types of dome structures.